Here we shall examine medical ethics both in clinical practice and ethics in medical research.

 Children were put through the test when there was no indication of possible abuse, including some who presented in the Accident and Emergency Department with acute asthma.
 There are many other features that may suggest that a child is being abused but even in their absence a diagnosis was made and many children were taken into care.
 I would suggest that both the unwarranted examination and taking into care a child who vehemently denies abuse and has no other features of it, is abuse.
 Furthermore, many innocent fathers were presumed to be the perpetrators and faced the wrath of wives, families and neighbours.
 The scale of this was quite appalling and social workers seemed complicit although police questioned the apparent sudden epidemic.

 Eventually it did come to a head, after much damage had been done.
 Dr Higgs blindly maintained her assertions but others stepped in to bring sanity.
 The GMC were obliged to undertake a damage limitation exercise, not for the children, but for their own failure to intervene.
-The government set up an inquiry under Judge Elizabeth Butler-Sloss and its findings show an incredible series of failures in so many ways.
+The government set up an inquiry under Judge Elizabeth Butler-Sloss, seen opposite, and its findings show an incredible series of failures in so many ways.
 25The Cleveland Report: by Judge Elizabeth Butler-Sloss

 I have seen reflex anal dilatation in a child but the diagnosis was quite clearly severe constipation.
 This sad story shows a mixture of inappropriately extrapolating from adults to children and a severe lack of self-criticism and insight.